christianhujer/makehelp/README.md

 A VARIABLE is specified as name=value pair.
 Supported VARIABLEs:
-  BINDIR            The path to install binary files: $(PREFIX)bin/ PREFIX            The prefix path for installation: /usr/local/
+  BINDIR            The path to install binary files.
+                    Current value: $(PREFIX)bin/
+  PREFIX            The prefix path for installation.
+                    Unless overridden individually, other installation paths are derived from this.
+                    Current value: /usr/local/

 Supported GOALs:
   all               Builds everything.